dhis2/reference-org-unit-sync/README.md

 To execute the tests, from a terminal:

 1. Change to the root directory of the reference org unit sync project
-2. Run `docker compose -f tests/compose.yaml up --wait` to stand up the DHIS2 and database Docker containers
+2. Run `docker compose -f tests/compose.yaml up --wait` to stand up the broker, DHIS2, and database Docker containers
 3. Change to the `publisher` directory and execute `camel run application.properties ../tests/publisher.test.properties`
 4. Change to the `consumer` directory and execute `camel run application.properties ../tests/consumer.test.properties`
 5. Run `yarn playwright test` to execute the test suite.